You have no items in your shopping cart.

 3. Avoid storing Fondant Paper at high temperatures as the sheets will become soft, causing them not to advance correctly or even result in poor quality prints (In this case we recommend storing the sheets in a refrigerator for a short time).

-Please click Ingredients to get the ingredients of all our Edible Papers.
+Please click Ingredients to get the product specification.